Alan Wiggins: San Diego Padres

 On the season, Wiggins scored 106 runs, stole 70 bases and led the league with 391 putouts.
 His stolen bases total stands as a Padres single-season record as of the end of the 2023 season.
-Benefitting from the higher number of fastballs opposing pitchers threw in response to Wiggins' speed, Gwynn batted above .400 when his speedy teammate was on base, and hit .351 overall for the first of his eight career batting titles.
+Benefitting from the higher number of fastballs opposing pitchers threw in response to Wiggins's speed, Gwynn batted above .400 when his speedy teammate was on base, and hit .351 overall for the first of his eight career batting titles.
 The duo was one of the biggest reasons behind San Diego's success.
 The team could score quickly with Wiggins getting on first, stealing second, and scoring on a hit by Gwynn.
 Wiggins batted .316 in the 1984 NLCS against the Chicago Cubs, going two-for-three with two runs scored in the fifth and deciding game.
 In the 1984 World Series against the Detroit Tigers, which the Padres lost in five games, Wiggins batted .364 and scored twice.
 His eight hits were the most of any Padres player in the series.
 According to manager Dick Williams, Wiggins was "absolutely the most valuable player in the National League in 1984".
 "Alan Wiggins' role in bringing San Diego the 1984 National League championship wasn't put into proper perspective until the Padres tried to defend their title without him," sportswriter Phil Collier later wrote.

 Before the 1985 season, the Padres signed Wiggins to a four-year contract extension worth nearly $3 million.
 His agent described him as one of the highest-paid NL second basemen.
 Wiggins missed the last two weeks of spring training after injuring his knee during a double-play attempt on defense when a baserunner slid into him.
 He was unavailable for the start of the season, but returned to the lineup after being out for five games.
 Wiggins was batting .054 and was without a stolen base two weeks into the season when he was suspended by the Padres following a relapse into cocaine dependency.
 After Wiggins completed a drug rehabilitation program, the Padres did not want to reactivate him, but baseball's joint review board cleared him to return to play.
 In June, Donald Fehr of the Major League Baseball Players Association (MLBPA) announced that he intended to file a grievance against the Padres if they did not promptly activate Wiggins.
 The Padres sought to trade Wiggins and the Baltimore Orioles showed interest, but as the trade deadline approached, the Orioles were reportedly only offering two minor league players in exchange for him.

 On June 27, 1985, Wiggins was traded to the Orioles for pitchers Roy Lee Jackson and Richard Caldwell.
 Padres owner Joan Kroc said that the team had warned Wiggins that he would not remain with the team if he had further problems with drugs.
 She stated that it would have been self-serving to keep Wiggins after his relapse when he could instead pursue a fresh start with another team.
 Nonetheless, Gwynn felt that Wiggins had been shortchanged by the Padres.